 So many free beaches, so little time.
 Here are some highlights.

 We’ve written a guide to San Diego beaches, from north to south, starting in San Onofre and moving south all the way down to the Mexican border.
-Parking under most circumstances is free, though you may have to pay in a few spots.
+Parking is generally free, although a fee may be required in a few designated areas.

 A walk, run, bike ride, or skate down the Mission Beach Boardwalk is a fantastic way to spend a day in San Diego.